nerdlem/schema-skel/db/README.md

 time being.
 You might want to revise the provided script if this behavior is problematic for your own setup.

+## Support for PostgREST

+Roles, users and a few tables are provided to assist with deployments that plan to use PostgREST for API provisioning.

 ## Configuring database coordinates

 Scripts are executed via the `psql` tool, so any of the methods supported by that tool work for deployment.
 See the [psql Environment section](https://www.postgresql.org/docs/9.6/static/app-psql.html#APP-PSQL-ENVIRONMENT) for more information on the variables to use to point your deployment as desired.
 Specially the `PGDATABASE`, `PGHOST`, `PGPORT` and `PGUSER` variables.